akshaybabloo/Emotiv-Matlab/README.md

 Emotiv connector for Matlab

-Copyright @ May 2010 The Johns Hopkins University Applied Physics Laboratory (JHU/APL).
+eeglogger.m -> Copyright (c) May 2010 The Johns Hopkins University Applied Physics Laboratory (JHU/APL).

+EmotivEEG.m -> Copyright (c) 2012, Gavin

 You would need the following files to run these files: